jcgesto/shoes-satisfaction-survey/README.md

 Run `ng build my-app` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Running unit tests
+## Unit tests

-Run `ng test my-app` to execute the unit tests via [Jest](https://jestjs.io).
+Unit tests were written for the key components that needed to be comprehensively checked.
+The rest of the components of the project are covered by e2e test cases.

-Run `nx affected:test` to execute the unit tests affected by a change.
+Run `npm run test:api` to execute the unit tests via [Jest](https://jestjs.io).

-## Running end-to-end tests
+## End-to-end tests

-Run `ng e2e my-app` to execute the end-to-end tests via [Cypress](https://www.cypress.io).
+End-to-end tests were written to cover the general use cases of the whole system.

-Run `nx affected:e2e` to execute the end-to-end tests affected by a change.
+Run `npm run test-e2e` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

 ## Further help